-A. This switch is a non-adjustable type (normally open) and relocated to an area under the cabin floor.
+A. This switch is a non-adjustable type (normally open) and is located under the cabin floor.
 P/N 050107 (set at 7 PSI out, 22 PSI in) is utilized.
 The switch will automatically reset to the closed position as soon as pressure is applied in PSI, greater than the cut-in point.
-Non-adjustable switches are located under the cabin floor.